 What is Pilates?

-Pilates is a system of exercises designed to challenge and develop strength and mobility of the whole body.
-There is a big emphasis on strengthening the centre of the body and learning stability of the spine and pelvis.
-This is to support the spine and provide a stable place for efficient and healthy movement of the arms and legs come from.
+Pilates is an exercise method designed to challenge and develop strength and mobility of the whole body.
+There is a big emphasis on strengthening the core of the body and learning how to keep the body stable while moving.

-In Pilates practice, as strength and stability is increased, so is mobility.
-By increasing control and awareness of the body, we are able to reach our full available range and increase that range over time.
+As we increase our strength and stability we also increase our flexibility and mobility.
+Learning control and awareness of the body actually helps us to reach our full available range and also increase that range over time.

 What should I expect from a class?

-Josie teaches Mat Pilates exercises and so the majority of the exercises will be done lying in different positions on the mat.
+Josie teaches the majority of the exercises will be done lying in different positions on the mat.

-Though Pilates is not considered a high intensity workout, you may feel muscles working that you have never felt before - if it's your very first session you may feel them over the next couple of days!
+Though Pilates is not considered a high intensity workout, you are likely to feel muscles working that you don't use normally - if it's your very first session you may feel them over the next couple of days!

 Although we focus on the core, there will be strength and flexibility work on the rest of the body too.